mgpirmal/Avengers_Assemble/README.md

   ## Description

-  This project is a showcase of using modules like jest and inquirer to test produce a html that is able will show team information that is provided by the user.
+  This project is a showcase of using modules like jest and inquirer to test and produce a html that is able will show team information that is provided by the user.

   ## Installation